-Failure to comply with the rules, practice directions or court orders being ordered to make a payment into court as a condition for the case proceeding.
+Failure to comply with the rules, practice directions or court orders

 Judges take a tough line with parties who fail to comply with a rule, practice direction or court order.
-Noncompliance with time limits or other orders may result in draconian sanctions which can include significant costs penalties, the striking out of a statement of case or a defaulting party
+Non-compliance with time limits or other orders may result in draconian sanctions which can include significant costs penalties, the striking out of a statement of case or a defaulting party being ordered to make a payment into court as a condition for the case proceeding.